ansis-m/AdaptiveMedia/README.md

 # AdaptiveMedia

-Spring Boot application with PostgreSQL, JOOQ and Swagger.
+SpringBoot application with PostgreSQL, JOOQ and Swagger.

 ## Prerequisites

-- Docker Desktop - ideally should pull postgres:16-alpine beforehand
+- Docker - ideally should pull postgres:16-alpine beforehand
 - Java 21 (only needed for local development)
 - IntelliJ IDEA (recommended for development)